e-ago/bitcracker/README.md

 * imgWin8: memory unit encrypted with BitLocker using a Windows 8 Enteprise edition OS
 * imgWin7: memory unit encrypted with BitLocker using a Windows 7 Enteprise edition OS

-Currently, BitCracker is able to evaluate passwords having length  between 8 (minimum password length) and 16 characters (implementation reasons).
-We will increase the max passwords size in the next release.
+Currently, BitCracker is able to evaluate passwords having length  between 8 (minimum password length) and 27 characters (implementation reasons).
+In the next release, the maximum password lenght will be dynamic.
 BitCracker doesn't provide any mask attack, cache mechanism or smart dictionary creation; thus you need to provide your own input dictionary.

 Performance